WPCloudDeploy/wp-cloud-deploy/README.md

 The DEV branch is usually promoted to the MAIN branch every 30 to 60 days.

+We commit EVERYTHING to our repository so there is no pesky build process necessary.
+You can just download the zip from either branch and upload to your WordPress site using the ADD NEW option in the WordPress plugins screen.

 ## Plugin History ##

 Development was started in 2019 and the first release to the public became available in March 2020.
 Since then there have been numerous updates, with an average pace of one update per month.